gradle/android-cache-fix-gradle-plugin/README.md

 directories.
 Schemas exported from different variants will be merged in the directory specified in the "room" extension.

 #### Ksp
-Since version 2.6.6, `RoomSchemaLocationWorkaround` supports Kotlin Symbol Processing(KSP).
+Since version 2.7.0, `RoomSchemaLocationWorkaround` supports Kotlin Symbol Processing(KSP).
 Like KAPT, applying the Room processor with Ksp was causing cache misses.
-The workaround allows you to specify an output directory for Room schema exports without breaking caching.
-The schema export directory must be configured via the "room" project extension instead of the ksp configuration:
+The workaround allows you to specify an output directory for Room schema exports.
+The schema export directory must be configured via the "room" project extension instead of the ksp
+configuration:
 <details open>
 <summary>Groovy</summary>
 <br>